jcleefw/bowling-system/readme.md

+# DiUS Bowling System
+This system is written in Ruby with simple minitest to test scoring calculation.

 # This is a system for bowling scoring system
 This system is built with automatic rolling system to ease building process.
 ## How to start application